 12. A statement living room with mural and muted colour palette

 Intriguing and subtle, this architectural mural adds a lighter decorative touch to this scheme in which neutral, muted furnishings allow it to take centre stage.

 A ledge of rustic wood echoes the horizontal lines of the print and creates display space for elegant accessories.

-Modern monochrome living room with graphic artwork
+13. A modern monochrome living room with graphic artwork

 Panelled walls painted soft grey provide a sophisticated backdrop for this scheme, which artfully balances black and white upholstered furniture.

 Blocks of pattern, in the form of tailored cushions and artwork, add interest and personality to the modern look.